MonsoonDevelopment/M-Flat/docs/rules.md

 ```

 # <u> Importing </u>
-You can import structs and functions from other files using the `use` keyword.
+You can import containers and functions from other files using the `use` keyword.
 The syntax should look like this:

 ```
 use "[path]"
 ```

-So, if I wanted to access the structs and methods inside the `secondary` class, I would use:
+So, if I wanted to access the containers and methods inside the `secondary` class, I would use:

 ```
 use "secondary"